Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 <!-- TODO DESIGN: use multilocation graphic from above and add labels in fragment / new slide here -->
 <!-- Base on this set of slides: https://docs.google.com/presentation/d/18qRqqw73L9NTWOX1cfGe5sh484UgvlpMHGekQHu9_8M/edit#slide=id.g8063ab3d6f_0_1418 .
 If hard, just make these into images via screenshot & use full screen -->

+TODO: Too many things going on.
+Circle the different examples.
+Add a "You are here" marker instead of "Origin: Polkadot".
+Add a bridge example with Polkadot<>Kusama.

 <img rounded style="width: 650px;" src="../../../assets/img/7-XCM/mod1-multilocation-picture.png" alt="MultiLocation Example" />